THE RICH HISTORY OF NOTTOWAY PLANTATION

 learned which room needed service by the sound of the bells.
 Some of

 Ella Eugenia: 1838-1917 was the oldest child was .
 She married Lovik Feltus in 1861 and lived in Natchez, Mississippi.
 She inherited portfolios from her father of John James Audubon's first edition prints.
 Like most Southern planters, the couple experienced hard times after the Civil War, and she would clip out the prints, one a time, to fulfill her society obligations.

 Algernon Sidney, 1840-1863, was the only child to die in battle in the Civil War.
 He studied to become a doctor, but left school to join the Louisiana 3rd Infantry (Iberville Grays).
 He was killed at Vicksburg in May of 1863, the victim of a sniper's bullet.

-John Hampden Jr., 1844-1919, saw many violent battles during the Civil War.
+John Hampden Jr., 1844-1919, saw many violent battles during the Civil War but never spoke of his experiences after the war.
 He married Sarah Walker in 1873 and they had three children.
 John, Jr. became a professor of history and mechanical engineering at Louisiana State University.
 His mother, Emily, lived the last years of her life with John after she sold Nottoway.